elaforge/karya/doc/derivation.md

 'Derive.Score.Event's.

-Tracks are arranged hierarchically, as expressed by the lines and arrows in the "skeleton", above the track titles.
+Tracks are arranged hierarchically, as expressed by the lines and arrows in the "skeleton", which is graphically displayed above the track titles.
 A parent track has scope over its children, which means it sets the environment in which the children evaluate.

 Tracks are divided into two kinds: note tracks, and control tracks.
 Control tracks are further divided into tempo, control, and pitch.
 The type of a track